tomjoht/tomjoht.github.io/_user_centered_doc/ucd-consistency.md

 type: notes_ucd
 ---

 > Follow the same patterns (navigation, naming, locations, look and feel) from one instance of your tech docs to another.
-As much as possible, maintain consistency with industry-wide help standards and approaches.
+Additionally, maintain consistency with industry-wide help standards and approaches.

 {% comment %}
 ## Same experience across doc sets